 Turn the item inside out, and place it in a Mesh Washing Bag.

+Felt needs to be washed on a delicate cycle.
 Select the woolens or delicate cycle on the washing machine, and make sure the water temperature is cold and the spin is on low.

 Add the appropriate amount of Wool & Cashmere Shampoo according to the machine and load size.